Prime Day 2019, Day 2: The best router and wireless networking deals available now

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: Prime Day 2019: The best router deals from Netgear Orbi, TP-Link, Eero and more
+Discuss: The best router deals of Prime Day 2019: Netgear Orbi discounts, half-priced Eero and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.